 I was watching an episode of The Crown recently when the subject of personal vanity came up.
 By the way, great series that I highly recommend.
-The episode that brought the subject up had to do with an aging Sir Winston Churchill who was having his portrait done by Graham Sutherland.
-Churchill was about to turn 80 and Parliament had taken up a collection to have the portrait done as a gift.
-Churchill was openly concerned that the artist treat him with kindness versus having a portrait that was “too truthful”.
+The episode that brought the issue to light dealt with aging Sir Winston Churchill who was having his portrait done by Graham Sutherland.
+Churchill was about to turn 80 and Parliament had taken up a collection to have a portrait done as a gift.
+Churchill was openly concerned that the artist treat him with kindness versus having a picture that was “too truthful.”
 In other words, Churchill was hoping to have his age softened and covered up by the artist’s brush.
-Sutherland was a modern artist and as such was seeking to paint not only the visible but something deeper.
+Sutherland was a modern artist and as such was seeking to paint not only the visible but something more profound.

 |The Sutherland portrait|